-Check out a video of Takapenga (the teen band formerly known as Vana Vedu) performing on youtube.
+Check out a video of Takapenga performing on youtube.

 Elyssa has been playing marimba since 2009.
 She joined Takapenga in 2017.
 She loves how it brings the people in her group closer together through music.
 Aside from marimba, Elyssa sings in her school’s choir and wants to learn more mbira.
 She likes playing at gigs and seeing the audience’s appreciation of marimba music.

-Malik is a freshman at Silver Creek High School and even with his crazy schedule he loves to come to Kutandara to play marimba.
-Malik has been playing marimba since he was 7 and now he is 15…so about half his life!
+Malik is a sophmore at Silver Creek High School and even with his crazy schedule he loves to come to Kutandara to play marimba.
+Malik has been playing marimba since he was 7 and now he is 16…so more than half his life!
 He loves to go to the studio to make friends and grow as a person.
-Malik joined Takapenga last year and he is still having a blast in the band.

 Perry started playing Zimbabwean music on djembe drums at age 5, transitioning to marimba at age 6.
 That means he has been playing marimba for over half his life!
 He really enjoys the complex rhythms.
 Being a part of the Teen Performance Program keeps his life balanced as the music is vibrant and upbeat and “the perfect remedy to convert an average day to an awesome day.”
 He appreciates that playing Zimbabwean music gives him a foundation to appreciate the global society in which we live.

-Skylar is in 8th grade.
-This is her first year in Takapenga.
-She has been playing marimba for 5 years.
+Skylar is in 9th grade.
+This is her second year in Takapenga.
+She has been playing marimba for 6 years.
 Skylar enjoys learning music from a different culture which challenges her and brings diversity into her life.
 She has made many friends being a part of Takapenga, and always has so much fun playing marimba.
 Skylar also participates in a singing group, school musicals, and plays soccer.